© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 [For a wonderful introduction, his 1963 album, 'Night Train' is a great place to start.
 It's easily his most commercially successful release.
 The final track, 'Hymn to Freedom' is my personal favourite.
 It was adopted as an anthem of the 1960's civil rights movement in North America.]

 In the decades before he passed, it is highly unlikely that Oscar could have taken on some young talented player in an attempt to teach him up to play like he does, particularly over the course of 2 to 3 years.
-Sure, if the young talent was a keen student with natural abilities, he or she would have been able to learn from Mr. Peterson.
+Sure, if the young talent was a keen student with natural abilities, he or she would have been able to learn from Mr Peterson.
 However, as their individual talent and intentions are likely different, the process would ultimately lead them to a very different destination.
-It's then fair to say that there is no guarantee this individuals playing would even be appreciated or enjoyed by fans of Oscars Peterson.
-Aside from pure talent, desire and effort it also takes one other important thing to obtain proficiency: Time.
-It takes decades to reach a level of proficiency which could one day possibly be considered remarkable or masterful.
-There are no shortcuts, particularly when it comes to the refinement of such a craft.
+It's then fair to say that there is no guarantee these individuals playing would even be appreciated or enjoyed by fans of Oscars Peterson.
+Aside from talent, desire and effort, it also takes one other important thing to obtain proficiency: Time.
+It takes decades to reach a level of proficiency which could one day be considered remarkable or masterful.
+There are no shortcuts, particularly when it comes to the refinement of a craft.

-Probably the most important quality however is just the desire to make people happy.
+Probably the most important quality, however, is just the desire to make people happy.
 Positive intentions will absolutely lead one in the correct direction.
 It seems simple but without that driving motivation a hairdresser will regularly come up short (pun intended).
-Now, it could be said that so far this all sounds like one just needs to be passionate about their craft.
+Now, it could be said that so far this all sounds like one just needs to be 'passionate' about their craft.
 While not incorrect, it must be stated that there are multiple layers to passion which need to be formed, guided and directed it into the proper channels.
 When properly aligned it will produce a type of cohesion which can result in consistent positive results.